-When people think of helping homeless animals, most of us think the only ways to help animals in need are to adopt or donate money to shelters.
-There are actually several ways to help out animal shelters on a budget and without committing a lot of time.
+When we think of helping homeless animals, most of us think the only ways to help animals in need are to adopt or donate money to supposrt animal shelters.
+There are several ways to help animal shelters on a budget and without committing a lot of time.
 Helping out in any way you can makes a difference for the shelter and will make you feel great about helping pets in need.

-1. Donate pet items—Most pet owners have several pet supplies that we no longer use because we’ve replaced them or don’t have a need for them anymore.
-Shelters typically need gently used towels, food and water bowls, household cleaning items, leashes and collars, grooming supplies, pet food and kitty litter, animal beds, and pet toys.
+Most pet owners have several pet supplies that we no longer use because we’ve replaced them or don’t have a need for them anymore.
+For example, shelters typically need gently used towels, food and water bowls, household cleaning items, leashes and collars, grooming supplies, pet food and kitty litter, animal beds, and pet toys.
 Check with your local shelter to see if they have a wish list and make sure the items are clean before donating!

-6. Become a doggy-driver—Don’t have the time to foster a dog or cat?
-If you have a car, talk to your local shelter about helping transport a dog from the shelter to a foster home or to their new forever home.
+Don’t have the time to foster a dog or cat?
+If you have a car, talk to your local shelter about helping transport a dog from the shelter to their new foster home.
 Thousands of animals are moved from shelter to shelter or to a new home each day.
-Big cities and islands have the most trouble finding ways to transport cats and dogs from one place to another.
-If you’re planning to travel to an island or area with lots of tourists, chances are they need volunteers to help fly the animal back to the mainland or wherever it needs to go.
+Also big cities and islands have the most trouble finding ways to transport cats and dogs from one place to another.
+If you’re planning to travel to an island or area with lots of tourists, chances are they need volunteers to help fly the animal back to the mainland.
 If you’re already planning a trip to Hawaii, look into having a furry friend join you on the trip without having to spend any extra money.
 Read more about this program.